The Normal Heart Rate

 During perimenopause (the time period before menopause), there is a marked decrease in ovarian estrogen production.
 This is associated with an increase in heart rate (sinus tachycardia) and an increased frequency in palpitations and non-threatening arrhythmias, such as premature ventricular contractions or PVCs.

 Menopause causes a further decline in estrogen as the menstrual cycle stops.
 This time period is associated with irregular heart beats, palpitations, spasmodic chest pain and nightmares in women 40 -64 years old².

-The Heart and Estrogen/Progestin Replacement Study (HERS) found no benefit in use of hormone replacement therapy to reduce cardiovascular events, and hormone replacement therapy may even increase risk of thromboembolism (blood clot) during the first year³.
-HRT is also associated with lengthening the QT interval [link to explanation above], although the relevance of this finding is not known⁴.
+The Heart and Estrogen/Progestin Replacement Study (HERS) found no benefit in the use of hormone replacement therapy to reduce cardiovascular events, and hormone replacement therapy may even increase the risk of thromboembolism (blood clot) during the first year³.
+HRT is also associated with lengthening the QT interval [link to the explanation above], although the relevance of this finding is not known⁴.
 On the other hand, HRT may decrease palpitations and other symptoms such as hot flashes, insomnia, and sweating.
 Therefore, it may be considered a treatment option in low risk female patients to relieve symptoms of palpitations.

 - Rosano GM, Leonardo F, Sarrel PM, Beale CM, De Luca F, Collins P. Cyclical variation in paroxysmal supraventricular tachycardia in women.
 Lancet.
 1996 Mar 23;347(9004):786-8.

 - Asplund R, Aberg HE Nightmares, cardiac symptoms and the menopause. *Climacteric*.
 2003 Dec;6(4):314-20.